azhavrid/movie-swiper/README.md

 ## Functionality

 App uses [TMDb api](https://developers.themoviedb.org/3) to fetch movies.
-API doesn't support recommendation for account therefore _Explore_ tab shows a list of the current popular movies on TMDb. _Explore_ tab has offline queue ensuring that movies which are swiped without an internet connection will be processed when the connection is back online.
-Note that app does not support details of people: actors, directors, etc.
+API doesn't support recommendation for account therefore _Explore_ tab shows the list of currently popular movies on TMDb and locally stores seen movies. _Explore_ tab has offline queue ensuring that movies which are swiped without an internet connection will be processed when the connection is back online.
+Note that app does not support people information: actors, directors, etc.

 ## Made with help of